DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/localization.md

 # React Components - Localization

-React Components provide an easy way to localize UI texts such as button captions, menu items and error messages.
-This article describes a recommended approach to localization.

-## 'Messages' property

-The mechanism is straightforward: plugins that render such texts accept the `messages` property.
-A `messages` is a plain object with following shape: `{ messageId: text }`.
-A `messageId` is a string identifictor specified in a plugin's API Reference page in a "Localization Messages" section.
-To translate a particular message you should find a plugin that renders the message and provide the plugin with `messages` object containing you translation.
-The `messages` object then merges with default translation so it's possible to omit some `messageId`s.
+This article describes how to localize UI texts in DevExtreme React Components.

+## The "Messages" Property

+Plugins that render UI texts have the `messages` property.
+It accepts an object that contains messages as key-value pairs in which keys are message IDs and values are the messages.
+For a list of message IDs that a plugin supports, see the Localization Messages section of the plugin's API Reference.

+To translate a message, find the plugin the renders it and specify the plugin's `messages` property with an object that contains your translations.
+Those message IDs that you omit from the object use default translations.

-Below is a sample code to translate the Table plugin.
+The following code translates a message from the `Table` plugin.

 ```jsx
 const tableMessages = {